jaggiJ/outbreak-zville/README.md

 ### Outbreak Zville v0.21 is up

-Current version of outrebak-zville is simulation of zombie-virus spread in small isolated place.
+Current version of outbreak-zville is simulation of zombie-virus spread in small isolated place.
-It's based on few factors like percentage chance to survive zombie-human encounter, speed of zombie, potential for resistance, zombie behaviour, virus latency.
+It's based on few factors like percentage chance to survive zombie-human encounter,
+speed of zombie, potential for resistance, zombie behaviour, virus latency.
-Default values predict that it takes around __one hour for zombies to wipe out a village__ of size 200-2500 (Romero's LatencyHappy).
+Default values predict that it takes around __one hour for zombies to wipe out a village__ of size 200-2500.
 It seems, that there are also considerable chances it can be stopped.
 Simulation runs in command line interface, has basic ascii graphic and
 is written in procedural python with standard library (python2.7+ compatibility).